Ultimate Direction Ultra Vesta 4.0 Review

 The rear features pockets in a variety of sizes and shapes which our testers really appreciated.
 We loved the large stuff-all pocket equipped with two zippers that wrap around the side and top for easy access.
 In front of this is a narrow, long, somewhat-stretchy pocket with no top closure.
 Behind this are two smaller zippered pockets.
 Neither of these fit a large smartphone.

 In almost every review we create, whether it's chairs, jackets, or helmets, weight is an important factor, and we pretty much always prefer to save as many ounces as possible.
 The Ultra Vesta really stepped up its game for this latest version and is now the lightest women's pack in this review.

 The Ultra Vesta, bottles included, weighs in at an amazing 11.3 ounces.
 While exceptionally light, much of this is due to the fact that the bottles themselves are much lighter and smaller than bladders.
-What we were surprised to find with the Vesta 4.0 was that the vest itself now weighs only 7.6 ounces, compared to the 8.2-ounce VaporHowe.
+What we were surprised to find with the Vesta 4.0 was that the vest itself now weighs only 7.6 ounces.
 Now this pack is the lightest female vest we tested with and without hydration systems.

-At $135, the Ultra Vesta is a pretty standout value.
-While we think that the VaporHowe is by far the best women's pack we tested, its $180 price might make it an intimidating purchase.
-The Ultra Vesta isn't cheap, but its price tag is a bit easier to digest.
-For runners who plan to use a vest occasionally, this product could be an excellent choice.
+The Ultra Vesta is a pretty standout value.
+It isn't cheap, but its price tag is a bit easier to digest than some of the higher scoring packs in this review.
+For runners who plan to use a vest occasionally, this product could be a decent choice.